KSFO (560 AM)

 In 1956, KSFO was purchased by Golden West Broadcasters, a company co-owned by Gene Autry and Bob Reynolds.
-Golden West programmed a full service format for KSFO featuring popular music, news, and sports, with a popular jingle "The Sound of the City".
-Golden West sold KSFO to King Broadcasting Company in 1983, after which KSFO became a pop standards station.
-Then in 1986, KSFO shifted its music format to reflect 1950s to 1970s oldies, before becoming a simulcast of KYA-FM in 1987.
-Sold again to First Broadcasting Company in 1992, KSFO had a combined oldies and sports talk format before changing to a full-time talk radio format in 1993.
+Golden West programmed a full-service format featuring popular music, news and sports, promoted by the jingle "The Sound of the City".
+Golden West sold KSFO to King Broadcasting Company in 1983, after which the station adopted a pop standards format.
+In 1986, KSFO shifted to an oldies format emphasizing music from the 1950s through the 1970s and began simulcasting KYA-FM in 1987.
+First Broadcasting Company acquired the station in 1992 and introduced a mixture of oldies and sports talk before KSFO became a full-time talk station in 1993.

-Capital Cities/ABC Inc. bought KSFO in 1995 and shifted its programming to emphasize conservative talk, and was one of the most popular stations in San Francisco through the late 1990s.
-Michael Savage and his show The Savage Nation, which was later nationally syndicated, originated from KSFO through the majority of its run.
-Other local hosts included Geoff Metcalf, Melanie Morgan and Brian Sussman.
-Through its history, KSFO has also broadcast local sports teams, including Stanford Cardinal football, San Francisco 49ers, San Francisco Giants, Oakland Athletics, Oakland Raiders, and California Golden Bears men's basketball.
-A 2024 programming realignment by current owner Cumulus Media saw KSFO's format and branding moved to and this facility renamed as KZAC; in 2025, the station went silent.
+Capital Cities/ABC Inc. acquired KSFO in 1995 and developed it as a conservative talk station.
+Michael Savage originated The Savage Nation at KSFO before the program became nationally syndicated; other longtime local hosts included Geoff Metcalf, Melanie Morgan and Brian Sussman.
+During its history, the station also broadcast games of the Stanford Cardinal, San Francisco 49ers, San Francisco Giants, Oakland Athletics, Oakland Raiders and California Golden Bears.